Dispelling the Myths Behind the Hyperbole

 - Adrenaline (epinephrine, as used in products like EpiPen), local/dental anesthetics containing adrenaline and aminoglycoside antibiotics, injectable corticosteroids, dopamine;

-We’ve been so busy showing that calcium sulfite is not dangerous that until now we haven’t mentioned chlorine.
+We’ve been so busy showing that calcium in water filters is not dangerous that until now, we haven’t mentioned chlorine.
 All municipal water treatment facilities use chlorine, but even if you use well water, there’s still a chance that chlorine is a component.

 The problem with chlorine compared with calcium sulfite in water filters is that it decreases the skin's ability to hold on to water.
-From that arise the problems of dry skin, itchiness, and irritation.
-Worse yet, at shower temperatures chlorine becomes gaseous and then you inhale this noxious chemical.
+From that arises the problems of dry skin, itchiness, and irritation.
+Worse yet, at shower temperatures, chlorine becomes gaseous, so you inhale this noxious chemical.

 In any case, the best idea is to eliminate chlorine from your shower water altogether.
-Regular exposure to chlorine compared with calcium sulfite in water filters can cause dandruff, because of its drying effects, as well as damaged, brittle hair, and premature hair color loss.
+Regular exposure to chlorine compared with calcium sulfite in water filters can cause dandruff due to its drying effects, as well as damaged, brittle hair and premature hair color loss.

 Chlorine, Taste, and Odor Filters

 CTO filters are precisely what their name implies.
-They scavenge chlorine from the water to improve the taste and smell.
-They may scavenge other things but manufacturers generally don’t make additional claims for them.
-These filters generally remove 90% of the chlorine in your water stream at a flow rate of 0.79 gallons/3 liters per minute but fall off to 70% as the flowrate increases to a gallon or more per minute.
+They scavenge chlorine from the water to improve water’s taste and smell.
+They may scavenge other things, but manufacturers generally don’t make additional claims for them.
+These filters generally remove 90% of the chlorine in your water stream at a flow rate of 0.79 gallons/ three liters per minute, but this percentage falls off to 70% as the flow rate increases to a gallon or more per minute.

 Granulated Activated Carbon

 GAC filters are particularly effective.
 This is because of a characteristic they possess called microporosity.
-Just 1 gram of activated carbon, or about 1/28th of an ounce, has a molecular surface area in excess of 32,000 ft2, or 3,000 m2.
+Just one gram of activated carbon, or about 1/28th of an ounce, has a molecular surface area in excess of 32,000 ft2, or 3,000 m2.
 How big is that?
-It is the equivalent of more than 11 doubles-tennis courts, or an NHL hockey rink—a truly massive area.
+It is the equivalent of more than 11 doubles-tennis courts, or an NHL hockey rink — a truly massive area.
 Many organic chemicals, such as chlorine and hydrogen sulfide (that rotten egg smell), are attracted to the activated carbon and are permanently trapped.
-Its weakness is that it is most effective and durable in cold water; hot water quickly exhausts its effectiveness for chlorine and other elements so water is best dechlorinated before it gets to the carbon element.
+Its weakness is that it is most effective and durable in cold water; hot water quickly exhausts its effectiveness for chlorine and other elements, so water is best dechlorinated before it gets to the carbon element.

 Kinetic Degradation Fluxion

-This is the reason that you need a compound filter incorporating all of these elements.
+This is the reason why you need a compound filter that incorporates all of these elements.
 A calcium sulfite element is the only way to remove 99% of the chlorine.
-Although less useful for chlorine, GAC and KDF filters remove other undesirable elements, while inhibiting the growth of algae, fungi, and mold.
-All together these elements rebalance the pH levels of your water and optimize the mineral level for soft water that not only makes your soaps and shampoos feel more effective but leaves your skin feeling cleaner than ever before.
+Although less useful for chlorine, GAC and KDF filters remove other undesirable elements while inhibiting the growth of algae, fungi, and mold.
+Altogether, these elements rebalance the pH levels of your water and optimize the mineral level for soft water that not only makes your soaps and shampoos feel more effective but also leaves your skin feeling cleaner than ever before.

 Moral of the Story

 We hope this has cleared up some of the scientifically unsound misconceptions that have been circulated about calcium sulfite in water filters.
 It’s really a shame when people misuse and abuse science as if it were some kind of advertising ploy.

-Calcium sulfite is not a health hazard, but rather a valid and vital component of both household and municipal filtering systems used around us every day.
-Sulfite is used to preserve our foods and as an integral part of day-to-day OTC medications, prescription drugs, and lifesaving treatments.
-For 99.95% of the population, it is completely harmless and quite beneficial.
+Calcium sulfite in water filters is not a health hazard but rather a valid and vital component of both household and municipal filtering systems used around us every day.
+Sulfite is used to preserve our foods and is an integral part of day-to-day over-the-counter medications, prescription drugs, and lifesaving treatments.
+For 99.95% of the population, sulfite is completely harmless and quite beneficial.

 If you live in an area with over-chlorinated water and other undesirable contaminants (as most of us do), please feel free to look over our exceptional selection of high-quality filtration products.
 We’re more than happy to answer any questions you may have about calcium sulfite in water filters.